cloudflare/workerd/README.md

 ### WARNING: `workerd` is not a hardened sandbox

 `workerd` tries to isolate each Worker so that it can only access the resources it is configured to access.
-However, `workerd` on its own does not contain suitable defense-in-depth against the possibliity of implementation bugs.
+However, `workerd` on its own does not contain suitable defense-in-depth against the possibility of implementation bugs.
 When using `workerd` to run possibly-malicious code, you must run it inside an appropriate secure sandbox, such as a virtual machine.
 The Cloudflare Workers hosting service in particular [uses many additional layers of defense-in-depth](https://blog.cloudflare.com/mitigating-spectre-and-other-security-threats-the-cloudflare-workers-security-model/).

 With that said, if you discover a bug that allows malicious code to break out of `workerd`, please submit it to [Cloudflare's bug bounty program](https://hackerone.com/cloudflare?type=team) for a reward.